Action code

 JavaScript

-You can add new parameters to your actions beyond the autogenerated defaults that Gadget adds to your action by exporting the params object from your action file:
+You can add new parameters to your model or global actions by exporting the params object from your action file:

 api/models/someModel/actions/someAction.js